Hotel passion - since 1870

 1954 | Major repairs are accomplished inside the hotel. |

-1967 | Reconstruction of the main entrance to the hotel, on Sainte-Anne Street, to give it back the appearance it had in 1927. |
+1967 | A reconstruction of the main entrance is under way, to give it it's 1927 appearance back. |

 1975 | The owners, the Drapeau Family, sell the hotel to Mr. Isaac L. Gelber. |

-1979-1983 | The Hotel Clarendon is sold at two occasions during these years. |
+1979-1983 | During that period the Hotel is sold at two occasions. |

-1983 | An extension to the building is built. |
+1983 | An extension is added to the building. |

-1984 | The restaurant is renamed and is known as Le Charles-Baillargé. |
+1984 | The restaurant is renamed and now goes by the name of « Le Charles-Baillargé ». |

 1992 | La famille Dufour associates with Mr. Jacques Cyr.
-Significant maintenance is undergone.
-Vents, plumbing, plumbing, electricity, sprinkler network, additionnal doors, stairs added in the rear section and the installation of a refrigeration unit on the roof are examples of the major changes occuring during this period. |
+Significant maintenance work is undergone : vents, plumbing, plumbing, electricity and installation of a sprinkler network, additionnal doors and stairs are added in the rear section also the installation of a refrigeration unit on the roof, to name a few. |

 Dates | Historic Facts |

-1993 | The Dufour Family is sole owner of the Clarendon Hotel. |
+1993 | The Dufour Family is now sole owner of the Clarendon Hotel. |

-1994 | The Charles-Baillargé restaurant offers a lunch menu with a choice of meals between $ 6.50 and $ 9.50 (dessert included) to accommodate business people.
-The evening menu is a bit more sophisticated: $ 24.95 to $ 30.95 (full tables d'hôte).
-The Hotel has 96 rooms. |
+1994 | The Charles-Baillargé restaurant offers a lunch menu with choices going from $ 6.50 to $ 9.50 (dessert included) to accommodate business people.
+Diner menu is a bit more sophisticated: $ 24.95 to $ 30.95 (full table d'hôte).
+The Hotel now have 96 rooms. |

-1998 | A 7th floor is built, with a mansard roof. |
+1998 | A 7th floor is built as well as a mansard roof. |

-2000 | An additionnal extension is created to accomodate the installation of telecommunications equipment (13 antennas on the roof and the wall). laying of a plaster on the roof. |
+2000 | Expansion works is done to accomodate the installation of telecommunications equipement ( 13 antennas on the roof and the walls) and plastering. |

-2005-2006 | Spa Santé l'Antalgie offers massotherapeutics services. |
+2005-2006 | Spa Santé l'Antalgie offers massage therapy services. |

-2008-2009 | Croisière Groupe Dufour is the owner of Hôtel Clarendon. |
+2008-2009 | Croisière Groupe Dufour owns The Clarendon hotel. |

 Date | Historic Facts |

 2012 | Le Groupe Dufour sells the property to Mr. Marcel Beaulieu.
-Mr. Marcel Beaulieu sells the hotel to Mr Côté & Côté, father and son.
-They remain to this date the actual owners of Hôtel Clarendon. |
+Mr. Marcel Beaulieu then sells it to Michel & Marc-Olivier Côté, father and son.
+They have been the owners ever since. |

 2012-2019 | Major renovations are undertaken in order to restore the Hotel to its former glory.
-Ambitious projects to update and renovate spaces are initiated: the renovation of rooms and the upgrade of their furnitures in order to provide a better comfort and modern amenities to the guests, renovation and redesign of the restaurant and bar, restoration of our legendary jazz nights each Friday and Saturday evenings, boosting and improving service delivery.
-A new branding as well as a reevaluation of the positioning of the Hotel Clarendon allow it to enter new markets and develop around Quebec, Canada and on the international scene.
-A project to study the history of the hotel is born. |
+Ambitious projects are underway: rooms renovation and an upgrade of the furnitures to give guests more comfort and more modern amenities are added.
+The restaurant is redesigned, revival of the jazz nights friday and saturday evening.
+A new branding as well as a reevaluating the positioning of the Hotel Clarendon allow it to enter new markets and to develop around Quebec, Canada and even on the international scene.
+A study project about the history of the hotel is born. |

 Date | Historic Facts |